HaoTang0619/dynamodb-transformer/README.md

   - Example:

     ```typescript
-    import dataSetToExpressions from 'dynamodb-transformer/expressions';
-    import { ATTRIBUTE_EXISTS, NE } from 'dynamodb-transformer/operate';
+    import {
+      dataSetToExpressions,
+      ATTRIBUTE_EXISTS,
+      NE,
+      NOT,
+      OR,
-    import { NOT, OR } from 'dynamodb-transformer/operate/logical';
+    } from 'dynamodb-transformer';

     console.log(
       dataSetToExpressions({